 A Remote Russian Village Isn’t the Place to Be, or Is It?
-Posted by Jenya on Apr 8, 2014 in Culture, General reference article, Other Blogs, Russian life, when in Russia
+Posted by Jenya on Apr 8, 2014 in Culture, Russian life, when in Russia

 After going through the pictures from my last trip to Russia, I decided to put together a post about rural Russia.
 What is life like on the outskirts of Russia?
 What does a typical Russian village look like and what do people do there?
 If you want to find out, read on!

 As an example, I am going to use a village that is very special to me: this is where my mother was born and grew up, where my grandmother lives, and where I used to go to spend my summers.
 Despite the fact that I am a city girl, I used to think that this was the best place on earth, the place I always looked forward to visiting.
 This place has a special meaning because of the people and events I associate it with.
 I would never want to live in this village but I am happy to have all the sweet memories of childhood and early youth that go back there and I wouldn’t have it any other way.
 OK, enough nostalgia, let’s move on to the specifics :-).